2008–09 Hull City A.F.C. season: August–December

 After a break for internationals a home game against West Ham United was next up.
 City's Marlon King created the first opportunity with a cross to Daniel Cousin who volleyed just passed the post.
 At the other end Carlton Cole shot straight at Boaz Myhill.
-Dean Marney came close twice for City before Hérita Ilunga headed wide, Valon Behrami shot passed the post and Craig Bellamy shot over the crossbar.
-Missed chances left the game goalless at half time.
-Soon after the restart a corner by Andy Dawson was headed home by Michael Turner to break the deadlock.
-Almost immediately Carlton Cole nearly levelled but his shot came off the crossbar.
+Dean Marney came close twice for City before Hérita Ilunga headed wide, Valon Behrami shot past the post and Craig Bellamy shot over the crossbar.
+The game was goalless at half time.
+Soon after the restart, a corner by Andy Dawson was headed home by Michael Turner to open the scoring.
+Carlton Cole nearly levelled immediately but his shot came off the crossbar.
 Kamil Zayatte almost had a second for Hull but shot over the bar leaving Hull with a 1–0 victory over the visitors.

 An away match at West Bromwich Albion was the next action by the Tigers.
 Albion opened the stronger, with Ishmael Miller being blocked by Andy Dawson who picked up an injury which saw him being substituted for Sam Ricketts after only 10 minutes.
 Albion's Borja Valero had a shot that was saved by Boaz Myhill, Jonas Olsson hitting the rebound off the crossbar for Roman Bednář to miss the second rebound.
 On a break City gained a corner but Kamil Zayatte headed wide.
 A Daniel Cousin shot was deflected and Scott Carson scooped the ball off the line to leave the game goalless at half time.
 Soon after the restart City gained a corner and Kamil Zayatte volleyed home.
-Albion's Ryan Donk and James Morrison had shots saved before Marlon King put the ball in the area for a diving Geovanni to head in.
+Albion's Ryan Donk and James Morrison had shots saved before Marlon King put the ball into the area for a diving Geovanni to head in.
 Minutes later Marlon King was also on the score sheet after slotting in to the corner of the net, leaving it another away victory of 0–3 for City.

 A mid-week home game against leaders Chelsea followed, with a record crowd at the KC Stadium.
 Chelsea were soon in the lead when Frank Lampard lobbed in.
-Both teams missed opportunities the nearest being Daniel Cousin hitting the post for City.
 Soon after the break indecision in the City defence allowed Nicolas Anelka to run in and slot home.
-After missing several attempts Florent Malouda finally scored from six-yards from a Ricardo Carvalho cross.
-City lost 0–3 in a match which could easily have been a much heavier defeat.
+After missing several attempts Florent Malouda finally scored from six yards from a Ricardo Carvalho cross.
+City lost 0–3 in a match which could have been an even heavier defeat.

 Then on 1 November the Tigers travelled to Old Trafford to play Manchester United away from home.
 The match was gripping, and after 3 minutes United scored only to be brought back to earth by the Tigers free kick headed in by Daniel Cousin.
-United went on to score a further 3 goals, but after half time the Tigers looked back on track and regained 2 goals in the final few minutes thanks to Bernard Mendy and Giovanni.
-The final score 4–3 to Manchester United.
+United went on to score a further 3 goals, but after half time the Tigers scored two more goals in the final few minutes through Bernard Mendy and Giovanni.
+The final score was 4–3 to Manchester United.